-Alan's new novel, The Choices (Cresting Wave Publishing), is scheduled for release in October.
+Alan's new novel, The Choices (Cresting Wave Publishing), was released in October.
 It is a treasure-based adventure that exposes readers to the nation's growing problem with alt right forces.
 After losing his wife to a violent hate crime, Gary Levin comes into the possession of a wounded golden retriever and mysterious flash drive that set him on a perilous treasure hunt for diamonds born when the Chicxulub asteroid crashed into the Yucatan peninsula sixty-six million years ago.

 In his previously published work, The Samoa Seduction (W&B Publishers 2015) two strong willed individuals are haunted by their love for one another while being manipulated by a deadly conspiracy.

 The story is an eye opening thriller that combines murder, a steamy affair, and government corruption with a drug company conspiracy and industry efforts to suppress wages.
 Magnificent settings include Samoa's lush scenery, the Central Canterbury Plains of New Zealand's south island, a resort on Hawaii's Molokai Island, the TranzAlpine Railroad, and tuna fishing vessels on the Tasman Sea.